 Product was successfully added to your comparison list.

 The so-called "kosher" pickle is not necessarily kosher in the sense that it complies with Jewish food laws.
 It is called kosher because of its flavor profile made popular by New York’s Jewish pickle makers, known for their natural salt-brined pickles heavily seasoned with dill and garlic.
 So any pickle that is seasoned in the same fashion is referred to as a kosher dill.

-- Spices to taste: black peppercorns, red pepper flakes, mustard seeds, etc. (Secret ingredient: for an extra bite, add a few strips of fresh horseradish to the spice mix!)
+Spices to taste: black peppercorns, red pepper flakes, mustard seeds, etc. (Secret ingredient: for an extra bite, add a few strips of fresh horseradish to the spice mix!)

 Repeat a layer of leaves, garlic, and spices.
 Add another tightly packed layer of cucumbers and top them off with more garlic and spices.

-- Eat right away, or store in a refrigerator or root cellar for months and enjoy them all winter long.
+Eat right away, or store in a refrigerator or root cellar for months and enjoy them all winter long.